datarootsio/ml-skeleton-py/HOWTO.md

 ## Project configuration

-TODO:
+Environment variables for the project can be specified in `.env` file, in project root.
+These variables will be read by dotenv package.
-Add configuration variables to the `.env` file.
-Note, check to see if it's OK to include this in the git repository.
-No credentials should be committed.
+For example, you can set variables defined in `src/settings.py`, such as `MODEL_DIR = /your/path/to/the/model/`.